Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

  1 To begin, once you are on the Pathpoint screen, click on the menu on the top left part of the window.

-2 Now, select the option "JSON Configuration".
+2 Now, click on the option "JSON Configuration".

 ![image](screenshots/Option_update.png)

-3 Next, select "From file"
+3 Next, select "Update"

 ![image](screenshots/file_location.png)

-4 Next, locate the file you want to update on the dialog Box window that opens up and click on "open"
+4 Next, locate the file you want to update on the dialog box window that opens up and click on "Open"

 ![image](screenshots/front_pathpoint.png)